 You have heard how meditation is good for your health.
-Everyone can learn how, with this simple two-step beginning meditation script, which is the building block of many types of meditation techniques.
+Everyone can learn how with this simple two-step beginning meditation script, which is the building block of many meditation techniques.

 What is Meditation?

-Meditation is any process which alters awareness.
+Meditation is any process that alters awareness.
 You will find most methods of meditation have the positive effect of calming the active mind and stopping or reducing our internal dialogue.
 When we stop the internal chatter, we enter a sacred space of silence.
-There are so many types of meditation, it can be confusing.
+There are so many types of meditation it can be confusing.
 So, this is the place to start.

 This beginning meditation script is easy to learn and use.
 It will teach you a way to connect with your inner peace.
 It’s good for your health and wellness because meditation makes you more mindful, peaceful, and calm.
-That means you are more in control of your emotions, so it’s not only good for you, but for everyone around you.
+That means you are more in control of your emotions, so it’s good for you and everyone around you.

 Meditation techniques are the first mobile technology.
 You can take them with you everywhere and use them almost any time.
 Once you learn them, they are yours forever.
 Meditation is one of the most powerful mind hacks for consciousness, which opens the doors to higher states of awareness.
 There are also many forms of meditation with different purposes.
 So, you will never get bored.
 There’s always something new to learn.